acheronfail/xi-electron/README.md

 # TODO for `xi-electron`

-- [ ] figure out how to build small xi-core/xi-syntect-plugin libs??
+- [ ] figure out how to build small xi-core/xi-syntect-plugin libs - currently they're quite large
-- [ ] make nice debugging tasks/configurations for vscode
 - [ ] re-factor to be more platform portable (hopefully generate nice libs for non-electron platforms)
-- [ ] add in gutters
-    - [ ] line numbers
-    - [ ] gutter markers ?
-    - [ ] click to select line
-    - [ ] other gutter behaviour
-- [ ] implement DOMView
 - [ ] implement WebGLView

 -->